Behind the New York Cosmos logo

-Wayland Moore created the New York Cosmos logo 40 years ago
+Wayland Moore designed the New York Cosmos logo 40 years ago.

 What was your inspiration behind your New York Cosmos logo?